Join the Pen to Paper Challenge

 What is the Pen to Paper Challenge?

-For one month writers of all ages and varieties are committing to putting their heads down, their pens to paper, and their fingers to their keyboards to raise money for the Sydney Story Factory.
+It's like a fun run for those who'd rather write than run.
+For one month writers of all ages and varieties are committing to putting their heads down, their pens to paper, and their fingers to their keyboards to raise money for the Story Factory.

 This might mean keeping a creative journal for a month, writing Chapter 10 of your long-neglected novel, six new poems, a complete and proper short story, the next scene of your script, 1,000 words a day on that tricky article, or something entirely different - what matters is that you challenge yourself to just sit down and WRITE.

 All participating writers sign up online at Everyday Hero.
-Click HERE to Sign Up Now.
-It's not too late.
 Only you know how long your writing project needs.
 And we'd love you to join us.

 Simply enter your details and create your profile.
 Be sure to tell everyone your writing goal ("My Writing Goal for the Pen to Paper Challenge is.... ") and why you're supporting the Sydney Story Factory.